 A wildfire exposure analysis was conducted as part of the 2011 HMP risk assessment.
 For the 2011 HMP, spatial data from the LANDFIRE project was used to conduct the exposure analysis.
-The spatial data is generated at 30-meter resolution, so a County-wide analysis was conducted.
-For the 2016 Update, Wildfire Fuel Hazard data from NJDEP was utilized to conduct the exposure analysis at the municipal level.
-The 2016 Update also used 2010 Census data, 2015 MODIV tax data, and an updated critical facility inventory.
-Overall, the updated vulnerability assessment provides a more current exposure analysis for the County.
+The spatial data is generated at 30-meter resolution, so a county-wide analysis was conducted.
+For the 2016 HMP update, Wildfire Fuel Hazard data from NJDEP was utilized to conduct the exposure analysis at the municipal level.
+The 2016 HMP update also used 2010 U.S. Census data, 2015 MODIV tax data, and an updated critical facility inventory.
+Overall, the updated vulnerability assessment provides a more current exposure analysis for the county.